 Nursing Licensure in Montana

 Getting an online nursing degree is just the first step towards being able to practice in a medical setting.
 In order to work as a nurse, graduates from nursing colleges in Montana must apply for a license through the Montana Board of Nursing.
-The Montana Board requires that candidates attend one of thirteen approved BSN , RN, or LPN programs to begin the licensing process.
-Licensed practical nurse (LPN) and registered nurse (RN) candidates must then pass the relevant NCLEX exam, the national standard for the licensing of nurses.
-More information on the exam can be found on the National Council of State Boards of Nursing’s website .
+The Montana Board requires that candidates attend one of thirteen approved BSN, RN, or LPN programs to begin the licensing process.
+Licensed practical nurse (LPN) and registered nurse (RN) candidates must then pass the relevant NCLEX exam, which is the national standard for the licensing of nurses.
+More information on the exam can be found on the National Council of State Boards of Nursing website.

 Nursing Licensing Costs in Montana